isaacholt100/isaacholt/src/app/maths/info.md

-These are summary notes I wrote for my undergraduate maths modules at Durham.
+These are summary notes I wrote for some of my university mathematics modules.
 The notes were made with [Typst](https://typst.app/docs/) If you notice a mistake in any of these notes, feel free to create an issue or submit a pull request on this website's [GitHub repository](https://github.com/isaacholt100/isaacholt).

 In the third year notes, you can choose which kinds of items (theorems, lemmas, definitions, proofs, etc.) are shown in the compiled document, by adding the relevant items to the `hidden` argument of the template, e.g. to hide proofs and remarks:
 ```rust